cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The sharding algorithm involves the following steps:

 1. Encode the Client's raw measurement as an input for the FLP
-1. Shard the input into a sequence of input shares
+1. Shard the measurement into a sequence of measurement shares
-1. Derive the joint randomness from the input shares and nonce
+1. Derive the joint randomness from the measurement shares and nonce
 1. Run the FLP proof-generation algorithm using the derived joint randomness
 1. Shard the proof into a sequence of proof shares
+1. Return the public share, consisting of the joint randomness parts, and the input shares, each consisting of the measurement share, proof share, and blind of one of the Aggregators

 The algorithm is specified below.
 Notice that only one set of input and proof shares (called the "leader" shares below) are vectors of field elements.
 The